Interview AiBox logo

 Try Interview AiBoxarrow_forward

-A practical risk-control workflow for live screen-share interviews, including setup baseline, in-round fallback, and recap loops.
+A practical 2026 risk-control workflow for screen-share interviews: pre-round baseline, in-round recovery, and a recap loop that reduces leaks.

 • sellSecurity